raphaelantoniocampos/pirulla-bot/README.md

 The script uses the Google API to interact with YouTube data and the Tweepy library for posting tweets.

-Twitter API keys are required for posting tweets.
-Ensure proper configuration in the credentials.json file.
+Twitter/X and Google API keys are required.
+Ensure proper configuration in the .env file.

 The channel_data.csv file stores historical data to track changes in the channel statistics over time.